yussif758/SPROCKET-CENTRAL/README.md

 - Profit column in the Transactions dataset with the formula ```=list_price - standard_cost```

-Join some of the columns from the "customer demographic" to "transactions" datasets with the help of "VLOOKUP" for further analysis.
+I add some of the columns from the "customer demographic" to "transactions" datasets with the help of "VLOOKUP" for further analysis.
 - These are some of the Excel functions that helped me:

   ```=VLOOKUP(C2,'Cleaned CustomerDemographic'!$A$1:$N$3998,4,FALSE)```